AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 No, reserved instances cannot be used to cover the image costs of pay-as-you-go Linux instances.

-## Are the consumption details of reserved instances refreshed each hour?
+## Are the consumption details of reserved instances refreshed every hour?

-Yes, the consumption details of reserved instances are refreshed each hour.
+Yes, the consumption details of reserved instances are refreshed every hour.

 ## Can a reserved instance be applied to more than one pay-as-you-go instance at the same time?